fercol/paramDemo/README.md

 install.packages("paramDemo")
 ```

-To install `paramDemo` from GitHub, type the following lines of code on the R console:
+To install later development versions of `paramDemo` from GitHub, type the following lines of code on the R console:

 ```R
 # Install and load 'devtools':